Traditional Leasing Process

 - You move in.

-Lease with an option to purchase is slightly different, but not much, and has some additional benefits.
+Lease with an option to purchase is slightly different, and has additional benefits.

 - You will work with one of our realtors.

 - Once you find a home you would like to lease, you complete an agreement with the landlord.
-The agreement will specify
+The agreement specifies:

 - The amount you will lease the home for over the next 12 months.

-- The amount you can lease the home in the second and third years if you choose,
+- The amount you can lease the home for in the 2nd and 3rd years if you choose.

-- The amount you can purchase the home from the landlord for anytime in the following 3 years.
+- The amount you can purchase the home from the landlord for at any point in the following 3 years.

 - The landlord then purchases the home and makes the requested repairs.